RAK811 Breakout Board Quick Start Guide

 Upgrading the Firmware

-For RAK811 modules with firmware version V3.0.0.12 and below, you need to use the STM32CubeProgrammer to upgrade your firmware and upload the .hex file (not the .bin file) of the latest RAK811 firmware.
-The lower versions of the firmware have a different bootloader code and will not work on the RAK DFU Tool.
+For RAK811 modules with firmware version V3.0.0.12 and below, you need to use the STM32CubeProgrammer to upgrade the firmware and upload the .hex file (not the .bin file) of the latest RAK811 firmware.
+Firmware versions below V3.0.0.12 have a different bootloader code and are incompatible with the RAK DFU Tool.

-Execute the following procedure to upgrade the firmware in Device Firmware Upgrade (DFU) mode through the UART1 interface.
+Follow the steps below to upgrade the firmware in Device Firmware Upgrade (DFU) mode via the UART1 interface:

 -